dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

   the .NET Standard 2.0 support files that .NET Framework 4.6.1 applications need to deploy in order to load .NET Standard libraries.

-Correctly authoring binding redirects if non-trivial as it requires the author to know the affected version range as well as the public key token.
+Correctly authoring binding redirects is non-trivial as it requires the author to know the affected version range as well as the public key token.
 That's why in .NET Framework 4.5.1 we've added a feature to MSBuild called [Automatic Binding Redirect Generation][abrg] which will compute the correct binding